Typelixir/typelixir/lib/TYPE_SYSTEM.md

 end
 ```

-Some invocation to this function are:
+Some invocations to this function are:

 ```elixir
 func6(%{"one"=>:one, "two"=>2, "three"=>"three"})   # false